fetc90/algorithm_design/README.md

 # Algorithm Design

+Algorithms are a sequence of instructions that solve a given problem.
+But how do you come up with the instructions?
+The focus of this project is to:
+- Explain the process of creating algorithms
+- Use the process to create simple algorithms

+---

+## Creating Algorithms

-Specifition: Return the highest number from the list.
+Task: _Return the highest number from a list._

-Plan:
+### Clarify the Problem

-Create an input/output table to clarify specification: spot edge cases and cover all posibilties.
-Helps planning code.
+Create a table which details inputs and expected outputs for the function.
+This helps spot the edge cases and cover all posibilties.

 Input | Output
 - | -